AuDigitalHealth/ci-fhir-stu3/pages/SharedMedicinesList/_includes/list-meditems-1-intro.md

   </table>

-* PSML implementation guidance
+##### PSML implementation guidance

+ * The author is expected to be a pharmacist.
- * The list should have at least one entry.
+ * The list is expected to have at least one entry.
- * All medicines that the patient is known to be taking, including packed, non-packed, complementary and over the counter medicine items, should be included in the list.
+ * All medicines that the patient is known to be taking, including packed, non-packed, complementary and over the counter medicine items, are expected to be included in the list.
  * Relevant ceased medicine items for the patient may be included in the list.
  * A new medicine item should be represented with the flag of 'new' or 'prescribed' and a change description that described the reason for introducing the medicine item.
  * An existing unchanged medicine item should be represented with the flag of 'nochange' and no change description.